Corruption in Yemen: Medicine

 At a typical hospital, according to IRIN News, doctors and other staff are, according to one employee, mostly hired on the basis of connections to the local sheikh, without regard to qualifications.
 Many of those who are hired are either "ghost workers" – i.e., do not exist – or do not actually show up for work.
 The latter receive their own paychecks, while the sheikh takes those for the "ghost workers."
 Medical funding rarely makes it past the employees dividing it between themselves.

-Another medical professional described a similar situation in a hospital in Sanaʽa, where a fellow aid worker paid graft on a daily basis in cooperation with the Yemeni military officer in charge of the facility.
+Another medical professional described a similar situation in a hospital in Sanaa, where a fellow aid worker paid graft on a daily basis in cooperation with the Yemeni military officer in charge of the facility.
 The corrupt activity at this hospital involved over-billing an aid agency.
 IRIN News's interviewee chose not to report the corruption because he feared that doing so could thwart investors, which would cause the hospital to fall apart.
 Colleagues agreed that whistleblowing in this case would likely be pointless, given the military's impunity.
 Moreover, these medical professionals risked losing their jobs, or worse, for defying authority.